 How CX differs from user experience and customer service?

 User experience and customer service are two aspects of several elements that make up the customer experience.
-User experience refers to the interactions that app or website visitors have with your software, while customer service refers to the support that organisations provide customers with issues.
+User experience refers to the interactions that app or website visitors have with your software, while customer service refers to the support that organizations provide customers with issues.

 It isn’t very hard to create the right customer experience strategy for your business.
 Most businesses simply ignore customer experience or look at it the wrong way.
-The following are ten ways to get your customer experience strategy right.
+The following are 14 ways to get your customer experience strategy right.

 1. Understand your audience & create buyer personas

 To create the best customer experience, you have to first understand your customers - who they are, their motivations and concerns.
 If your organization wants to deeply understand customers and empathize with them, you need access to in-depth intel.

 There are two ways you could do this -